-At the bottom of every email we send out is an ‘unsubscribe’ button.
-To unsubscribe from any particular mailing list, click this ‘unsubscribe’ button and follow the prompts.
+At the bottom of every email we send is an ‘unsubscribe’ button.
+To unsubscribe from any particular mailing list, click the ‘unsubscribe’ button and follow the prompts.

 If you are having an issue unsubscribing, please contact our customer care team, and they will assist you.

-How does Fat Tail Media Investment Research use/protect my customer data?
+How does Fat Tail Investment Research use/protect my customer data?

 Rest assured that the limited customer data we do hold — such as your email address, contact number and payment details — is held most securely according to industry standards and protocols.